 Independence of Directors

-SuMi TRUST Holdings has established nomination policies of external directors in the Basic Policy on Corporate GovernancePDF.
-External directors are decided from among a wide range of diversified individuals pursuant to the following nomination policies: (i) A person who satisfies the Independence Standards of Independent Directors of SuMi TRUST Holdings (the "Independence StandardsPDF"), and who is deemed unlikely to give rise to conflicts of interest with general shareholders of SuMi TRUST Holdings; (ii) A person who fully understands SuMi TRUST Holdings' management disciplines and the social responsibilities and roles of SuMi TRUST Holdings as a trust bank group, and who is able to oversee SuMi TRUST Holdings' management, and provide proper and appropriate opinions and advice.
+SuMi TRUST Group has established nomination policies of external directors in the Basic Policy on Corporate GovernancePDF.
+External directors are decided from among those who can address SuMi TRUST Group’s high-priority management issues (Materiality) with deep insight and extensive experience in corporate management, finance and accounting, the areas of legal, risk management, and compliance, the areas of trust, asset management, and asset administration, digital technology/IT, internationality, or in the areas of sustainability, including knowledge and experience about social issues, environment, and DE&I. They shall also exhibit the following qualities: (i) A person who satisfies the Independence Standards of SuMi TRUST Group, and who is deemed unlikely to give rise to conflicts of interest with general shareholders of SuMi TRUST Group; (ii) A person who fully understands SuMi TRUST Group’s management principles and its social responsibilities and roles as a trust bank group, and who can monitor the management of SuMi TRUST Group and give accurate and appropriate opinions and advice.
 Furthermore, these seven external directors were appointed as independent officers as they satisfied the Independence StandardsPDF.

 Board of Directors